Supporting Veterans through Pain Management

-For further information or if you are a veteran and would like to contact us specifically about a place on our Pain Management Programme please email Polly on firstname.lastname@example.org
+For further information or if you are a veteran and would like to contact us specifically about a place on our Pain Management Programme please email us on firstname.lastname@example.org

 Fundraise for us!

-The Pain Management Programme is funded entirely by King Edward VII Hospital and our donations.
+The Pain Management Programme needs your donations.
 Each veteran that goes through this process costs 6000GBP